 Issues can arise when your anger gets out of balance.
 Out of balance, anger can manifest itself in several different ways.
 You may become harmful, cranky, irritable, initiate arguments with others, become aggressive, or act impulsively.
 You are human, after all.

 On the reverse side of the coin, you may have difficulty expressing normal feelings of anger.
 This happens when you are out of touch with your anger, so you block and repress it.
 You may experience a kind of unconscious prohibition inside that prevents you from expressing anger.
 If you do this, you are not alone.
 Many of us struggle with repressed anger.

-During childhood, if you witnessed a parent or other relative express their anger destructively or frighteningly, you may have learned that anger is bad.
-This led to difficulty accessing feelings of anger once you became an adult.
+During childhood, if you witnessed a parent or another adult express their anger destructively or frighteningly, you may have learned that anger is bad.
 Similarly, if you were punished for expressing anger in your childhood, you may tend to repress anger once you reach adulthood.
 It is possible to accumulate so many angry thoughts and feelings that you fear hurting others if you let the anger out.

 If you grow up believing that all anger is negative or that it’s unsafe to be angry, you likely won’t even admit to your anger, let alone try to express it.
 Once you perceive anger as something bad that could endanger yourself or others, you may actually deny that you have it within you.
 You, understandably, build up a psychological defense mechanism against unwanted anger, which paradoxically prevents you from being able to release it.
 It’s hard to stop being angry if you can’t admit that you have a problem.